apache/cloudberry-site/blog/2026-06-22-welcoming-anton-kurochkin-as-a-new-apache-cloudberry-committer.md

 Please join us in congratulating Anton Kurochkin on this well-deserved recognition.
 We look forward to his continued contributions and collaboration within the Apache Cloudberry community!

-You can find the official announcement on the [Apache mailing list](https://lists.apache.org/list.html?commits@cloudberry.apache.org).
+You can find the official announcement on the [Apache Cloudberry mailing list](https://lists.apache.org/thread/81qp2zdg9kwq75dpl72myz76xyjpmfq8).